alexji/alexji.github.io/research_interests.md

 With [Andy Casey](https://astrowizici.st/) and [Erika Holmbeck](https://eholmbeck.github.io/), I develop the interactive stellar abundance analysis tool [smhr](https://github.com/andycasey/smhr).
 I have derived a statistical framework to correctly propagate stellar parameter uncertainties and their correlated effect on stellar abundances ([paper](https://arxiv.org/abs/2008.07568), see Appendix B).
 With [Yuan-Sen Ting](https://www.sns.ias.edu/~ting/), I am exploring using machine-learning methods that will vastly speed up the analysis of stellar spectra and enable improved physics to be applied at large scale.
+These are all being integrated into [LESSPayne](https://github.com/alexji/LESSPayne) to enable rapid homogeneous analysis of high-resolution stellar spectra.
+We are also collaborating with [Rana Ezzeddine](https://ranaezzeddine.github.io/) and [Maria Bergemann](https://www2.mpia-hd.mpg.de/~bergemann/) to include improved physics calculations in large-scale spectroscopic surveys.